-While ON1 360 and ON1 Photo Mobile have been designed to provide a seamless editing experience between desktop and mobile devices, there are two instances where you might run into an situation where you can view, but not edit a synced file inside ON1 Photo Mobile:
+While ON1 Cloud Sync and ON1 Photo Mobile have been designed to provide a seamless editing experience between desktop and mobile devices, there are two instances where you might run into an situation where you can view, but not edit a synced file inside ON1 Photo Mobile:

-- When you've edited a synced ON1 360 photo with Photo RAW using any Effects filter that is not present in ON1 Photo Mobile. - Any .onphoto file cannot be edited in ON1 Photo Mobile.
+- When you've edited a synced ON1 Cloud photo with Photo RAW using any Effects filter that is not present in ON1 Photo Mobile. - Any .onphoto file cannot be edited with ON1 Photo Mobile.
 This includes HDR, panorama and focus-stacked composites, as well as layered files.

-Any photo synced with ON1 360 that has not had editing adjustments made to it can be edited with any ON1 Photo RAW 2020 or ON1 Photo Mobile device, whether the photo in question is an original or an editable preview.
-And all ON1 360 photos will be visible on all 360 devices, regardless of their originating format.
+Any photo synced with ON1 Cloud Sync that has not had editing adjustments made to it can be edited with any ON1 Photo RAW 2021 or ON1 Photo Mobile device, whether the photo in question is an original or an editable preview.
+And all ON1 Cloud Sync photos will be visible on all Cloud Sync devices, regardless of their originating format.